tylertian123/ryver-latexbot/usage_guide.md

 The Access Levels are strictly hierarchical.
 A user with a certain access level can also access all commands users with lower level can access.
+Additionally, each access level is represented by a number internally.

 The access levels go like this:
-  1. Everyone
+  1. Everyone - 0
-  2. Forum Admins (specific to each forum; a forum admin of one forum has a different Access Level in another forum)
+  2. Forum Admins (specific to each forum; a forum admin of one forum has a different Access Level in another forum) - 1
-  3. Org Admins
+  3. Org Admins - 2
-  4. Bot Admins (configurable in the config JSON; see [Configuring LaTeX Bot](#configuring-latex-bot))
+  4. Bot Admins (configurable in the config JSON; see [Configuring LaTeX Bot](#configuring-latex-bot)) - 3
-  5. Tyler
+  5. Tyler - 9001

 Where the level increases as you go down the list.